06 · 2024/2025

 The assignment

-- Withstands various loads (bending, impact, wear)
+- Can withstand various loads (bending, impact, wear)

 - Meets safety standards for toys